Dynamical systems' based neural networks: Imposition of other structure

-Suppose one is interested in defining efficiently invertible and volume preserving networks.
+Suppose that one is interested in defining efficiently invertible and volume-preserving networks.
 In that case, an approach based on switching systems and splitting methods can provide a flexible solution.
 Consider the switching system defined by $\dot{z}(t) = f_{s(t)}(z(t))$, $f_i\in\mathfrak{X}(\mathbb{R}^n)$, where for every value of $s(t)$, the vector field has a specific partitioning that makes it divergence-free.
 For example, if we have $n=2m$,

 satisfies such a condition and its flow map will be volume-preserving.
 We can numerically integrate such a vector field while preserving this property.
-Indeed, we can apply a splitting method based on composing the exact flow maps of the two-volume preserving vector fields
+Indeed, we can apply a splitting method based on composing the exact flow maps of the two volume-preserving vector fields

 This approach gives architectures that are close to the ones of RevNets (see e.g.~\cite{gomez2017reversible}).
 The inverse of the network is efficient to compute in this case, and this translates into memory efficiency since one does not need to save intermediate activation values for the backpropagation.
 A particular class of these blocks can be obtained with second-order vector fields and, in particular, with second-order conservative vector fields (hence Hamiltonian): $\ddot{x}(t) = f_{s(t)}(x(t)),\text{ or }\ddot{x}(t) = -\nabla V_{s(t)}(x(t))$, where, for example, $V_{s(t)}(x) = \boldsymbol{\alpha}^T\Gamma(A_{s(t)}x+b_{s(t)})$ for some $\Gamma = [\gamma, \ldots, \gamma]$.
 With a similar strategy, one can also derive the volume-preserving neural networks presented in~\cite{bajars2021locally}.